District Nursing and Palliative Care

 The Palliative Care service:

-- Will aim to enhance quality of life and may also positively influence the course of illness
+- Aims to enhance quality of life and may also positively influence the course of illness

 - Is applicable early in the course of illness, in conjunction with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy, and includes those investigations needed to better understand and manage distressing symptoms